JohnAPedagogy/ProgressiveStudentHackathon/2021/specs/design/repository_pattern/readme.md

 1. addRange()
 1. remove()
 1. removeRange()
-1. find
+1. find()
 1. serverFun()

 We also use a strategy pattern to represent the different data strategies i.e how object relational mapping is achieved and connection to the database.
+This is done so that the strategy can be swapped for a different ORM implementation.
+For example, one may use a GraghQL context instead of the MongoContext.